gnosisguild/zodiac/README.md

 [![Build Status](https://github.com/gnosis/zodiac/workflows/zodiac/badge.svg?branch=main)](https://github.com/gnosis/zodiac/actions)
 [![Coverage Status](https://coveralls.io/repos/github/gnosis/zodiac/badge.svg?branch=main)](https://coveralls.io/github/gnosis/zodiac)

-A library for composable DAO tooling built on top of programmable avatars, like the [Gnosis Safe](https://gnosis-safe.io).
+A library for composable DAO tooling built on top of programmable accounts, like the [Gnosis Safe](https://gnosis-safe.io).

 Zodiac enables:

-- Flexible module based control of programmable avatars.
+- Flexible module based control of programmable accounts.
-- Un-opinionated standards for controlling programmable avatars.
+- Un-opinionated standards for controlling programmable accounts.
 - Reusable implementations of core and factory logic.

+Zodiac defines four key components:

+**1. Avatars:** Programmable Ethereum accounts, like the [Gnosis Safe](https://gnosis-safe.io).
+Avatars are the address that holds balances, owns systems, executes transaction, is referenced externally, and ultimately represents your DAO.
+Avatars must expose an interface like `IAvatar.sol`.

+**Modules:** Contracts that are enabled by an Avatar and implement some decision making logic.
+They should import `Module.sol`.

+**Modifiers:** Contracts that sit between Modules and Avatars to modify the Module's behavior.
+For example, they might enforce a timelock on all functions a Module attempts to execute.
+Modifiers should import `Modifier.sol` and must expose an interface like `IAvatar.sol`

+**Guards:** Contracts that can be enabled on Modules and implement pre and/or post-checks on each transaction that the Module executes.
+Allowing Avatars to do things like limit the scope of addresses and functions that a module can call or ensure certain state is never changed by a module.
+Guards should improt `BaseGuard.sol`.

 ## Overview